The Symbolism of the Minotaur: Myth, Psychology and the Inner Beast

 This fascinating documentary explores new archaeological evidence that may connect myth with history.

-The design consists of eight stone rings interspersed with small walls, creating a labyrinth-like formation.
+The layout consists of eight stone rings, interspersed with smaller walls to create a labyrinth-like pattern.

 According to a statement from the Greek Culture Ministry, the recently uncovered structure near Kastelli is believed to have served as a venue for communal ritual feasts rather than as a residential space.